History of Michael Strahan in Timeline

 On November 28, 2021, the New York Giants retired Michael Strahan's number 92 at halftime of their game against the Philadelphia Eagles.

-On December 11, 2021, Michael Strahan flew to space aboard the Blue Origin NS-19 and became the tallest person to fly in space.
-He also received the FAA Commercial Space Astronaut Wings.
+On December 11, 2021, Michael Strahan participated in a suborbital space flight aboard the Blue Origin NS-19, becoming the tallest person to fly in space.

-In 2021, T. J. Watt matched Michael Strahan's record for the most NFL single-season quarterback sacks.
+In 2021, T. J. Watt matched Michael Strahan's record for most NFL single-season quarterback sacks at 22.5.

 February 19, 2025: Leaving Good Morning America

-In 2025, Michael Strahan will be inducted into the College Football Hall of Fame.
+In 2025, Michael Strahan was inducted into the College Football Hall of Fame.